Following in the footsteps of the Acadians in New Brunswick: Culture, history and travel tips

 N.-B.E4K 3S6

-The next day we visited Le Pays de la Sagouine in Bouctouche, a unique academic experience.
+The next day we visited Le Pays de la Sagouine in Bouctouche, an Acadian experience like no other.
 And I mean that literally.
-It is difficult to describe what this facility is - it is not a museum, but rather an experience that is offered on the premises.
-An experience that brings the Acadian way of life and the soul of this ethnic group as close as possible to the visitor.
-In the visitor center we are welcomed by "Dorine", one of the actresses who represent a certain person.
-Le Pays de la Sagouine is based on a play by Antonine Maillet that tells the story of Laundress Sagouine.
-This play is performed on the premises.
+It is difficult to describe what this facility is - it is not a museum, but rather an experience offered on the grounds.
+An experience that brings the visitor as close as possible to the Acadian way of life and the soul of this people group.

 Dorine in the Pays de la Sagouine in Bouctouche